 Most importantly, for the past three years, 100 percent of our families responded to a survey saying they would recommend Hunterdon Hospice.

 - General Information Packet – provides information on Hunterdon Hospice, The Hospice Medicare Benefit, Advanced Directives/Medical Proxies, volunteering and community resources.

-- Children’s Packet – provides information to families on how to support the special needs of children all ages who are dealing with someone they love who is dying.
+- Children’s Packet – provides information to families on how to support the special needs of children of all ages who are dealing with the death and dying of someone they love.